 To give you a better comparison across all of these options, I have scored them based on a few important criteria for today’s founders.
 Price, Time, Effectiveness, and Design Quality.

-First off, I know how important cost can be to bootstrapped businesses.
-The funds are limited and you want to keep a close eye on the purse strings so you don’t run out of runway before you get funded.
+How much does a pitch deck cost?
+We know how important cost can be to bootstrapped businesses.
+Your funds are limited and you need to keep a close eye on spending so you don’t run out of runway before you get funded.
 So the first criteria I used to rank these options is “Price”.
 I am giving cost three ranking levels, Low Cost, Medium Cost, and High Cost.
-Low cost being anything under $500, Medium cost being $500-$2,000, and High cost being $2,000-5,000+.
+Low cost being anything under $1000, Medium cost being $1000-$3,000, and High cost being $3,000-8,000+.

 A pitch deck is used to convey who your company is and why you are a good investment to a potential investor.
 The type of investor or audience may be different, and your funding goals may be different, but a good pitch deck is measured by how effective it is.
 Does it in fact convey the information that it needs to convey?
 Is the investor compelled to invest?
 Do you have all the information there?
 Is the story clear?
 Effectiveness focuses on the content of the pitch, while the last ranking “Design Quality” focuses on how it is delivered through a clear, professional and visually appealing deck.
 Both are important for the success of your pitch.
 So to score effectiveness we have the following ranking levels “Unclear” “Acceptable” and “Impeccable.”